Imane-alk/imane-notebook/README.md

 # Impact of Education Level on Wages in the United States (1973–2022)

-## Project Overview
+## Project overview

 This mini-project aims to analyze the relationship between education level and wages in the United States over the period 1973–2022.
 The goal is to explore how higher educational attainment correlates with higher wages and how this relationship has evolved over time.
-Framed within an econometric approach, the study seeks to empirically test a widely accepted hypothesis in labor economics: investment in education translates into higher income.
+It is framed within an econometric approach, the study seeks to empirically test a widely accepted hypothesis in labor economics: investment in education translates into higher income.

 The dataset comes from Kaggle: **"Wages by Education in the USA (1973–2022)"**, based on data from the **Economic Policy Institute**.
 It provides average hourly wages by the highest level of education attained, disaggregated by year, gender, and race.
 For this analysis, we focused solely on the relationship between education and wages, deliberately excluding race to concentrate on educational outcomes.
 This choice was made to avoid ethically sensitive comparisons that are outside the scope of the project.